wp-plugins/ad-injection/readme.txt

 Both WP Super Cache and W3 Total Cache are likely to be faster than WP Cache.

-If you aren't using the dynamic features (and you are using direct_static mode) then the only way to find out which is best between WP Super Cache and W3 Total Cache is to measure the performance yourself, as the speed depends on many factors that will be unique to your web server and web site.
+If you aren't using the dynamic features then the only way to find out which is best between WP Super Cache and W3 Total Cache is to measure the performance yourself, as the speed depends on many factors that will be unique to your web server and web site.

-If you are using dynamic features (i.e. with mfunc mode) then WP Super Cache (in mod_rewrite mode) and W3 Total Cache (in Page Cache: Disk (basic) mode) are likely to offer similar performance as they both return the dynamic files via PHP.
+If you are using dynamic features with mfunc mode then WP Super Cache (in mod_rewrite mode) and W3 Total Cache (in Page Cache: Disk (basic) mode) are likely to offer similar performance as they both return the dynamic files via PHP.

 Note that W3 Total Cache will not cache pages with mfunc tags if you use the Page Cache: Disk (enhanced) mode.